tobin-haefele/Russian-Olive-Modeling/README.md

 ## About <a name = "about"></a>
 This project is a collaboration between myself and the Missoula County Ecology Extension Office.
 The goal of the project is to create a model that can predict the spread of Russian Olive in Missoula County.
 The model will be used to inform land management decisions and help prioritize areas for removal.

+Currently the project is in the modeling phase.
+The model is being developed in R and will use a random forest model to predict the spread of Russian Olive.
+The model will be trained on data collected by the Missoula County Ecology Extension Office and the Montana Natural Heritage Program.
+The model will be validated using a block cross validation method and the results will be visualized using ggplot2 and sf.

+In the future the model will be integrated with ArcGIS to allow for easier data import and export.
+There will also be a web interface that will allow users to explore the output of the model and visualize potential areas of interest for Russian Olive removal and mitigation.

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.